-Our online privacy faces constant threats.
-Governments around the world are asking to encryption that will allow them access to personal information.
+Our internet privacy is constantly under threat.
+Governments around the world are asking for backdoors in encryption that will allow them access to personal information.

 They claim that encryption protects criminals.
-But it also protects activists, dissidents, persecuted groups and ordinary citizens.edward Snowden
+But it also protects activists, dissidents, persecuted groups and ordinary citizens.

-Ο Edward Snowden is among them.
-His first complaints to journalists were made in cipher.
-They ended up with terrifying revelations like that Americans were under illegal mass surveillance.
+Ο Edward Snowden are among them.
+His first complaints to journalists were made with encryption.
+They made scary revelations such as the fact that millions of Americans were under massive surveillance.

 "If you weaken encryption, people will die."
 Reported Edward Snowden.
 "Only this year, after the fall of the Afghan government, have we seen how critical encryption is to the security of ordinary people."

-Snowden joined the Global Encryption Coalition ( Encryption Coalition) to launch a campaign for the of encryption.
-The group of civil society and tech companies warns that undermining encryption will leave the world more vulnerable to crime and surveillance.
+Snowden joined the Global Encryption Coalition to launch an anti-encryption campaign.
+The group of civil society and technology companies warns that undermining encryption will leave people more vulnerable to crime and surveillance.

 "I have seen firsthand how governments can abuse the power they have to gain access to the personal data of innocent people in the name of national security," Snowden said.